Electronic books

 the idea of portable electronic books.
 But with the arrival of a new

-and Amazon Kindle, the days of the printed word just might be numbered.
+many people started to wonder if the days of the printed word just might be numbered.

-Let's take a closer look at electronic books (e-books) and find out how
+Let's take a closer look at electronic books (ebooks) and find out how

 they work!